nebilarega/remwaste/README.md

 - Theme persistence using localStorage
 - Mobile-friendly interface with optimized touch interactions
 - Interactive image enlargement for detailed skip viewing
+- Informative tooltips on hover for additional details

 ## Prerequisites